juiyangchang/CarND-Term1-Traffic-Sign/README.md

 #### 2. Include an exploratory visualization of the dataset.

 In the following we show 2 examples for each of the 43 sign classes in 86 panels.
-As can be seen from the figure below, the images of the same class can contain signs of differeing size, shape, bightness, contrast and even sharpness.
+As can be seen from the figure below, the images of the same class can contain signs of differing size, shape, brightness, contrast and even sharpness.

 ![Examples of Traffic Signs][image1]

 #### 3. Histograms of the Labels.

 Here we plot the histogram for all three sets of data.
 From the top to the bottom panel, we show histograms of class labels in the training set, the validation set and the test set, respectively.
-It sesms that the training set's distribution more closely resembles that of the test set.
-For instance, the validation set has equal number of cases in clases 20 to 23 while the training and test sets share similar amount in those classes.
+It seems that the training set's distribution more closely resembles that of the test set.
+For instance, the validation set has equal number of cases in classes 20 to 23 while the training and test sets share similar amount in those classes.
 Overall, the distributions of the three sets of data are fairly similar.

 ![Histograms of the Labels.
 Top panel: histogram of class labels in the training set.
 Middle panel: histogram of class labels in the validation set.
 Bottom panel: histogram of class labels in the test set.][image2]